thinkful-ei-bee/DSA-Recursion-farah-joel/assignment.md

 What is the output of each recursive call?
 The next character in the string in the opposite order

--- ?
 4.)
 Calculate the nth triangular number
 What is the input to the program?
-The starting integer of 1, and the step it is on
+An integer 'n' representing the number of dots on the side of the triangle

-What is the output of the program? step numbers with corresponding number of points
+What is the output of the program? the total number of dots in the triangle

-What is the input to each recursive call? number of points, number of step
+What is the input to each recursive call? n + triangularNumber(n - 1)

-What is the output of each recursive call?
+the nth triangular number plus the nth triangular number minus 1

-The input plus the step it is on.
-So for step 2, it would take 1 and add 2.
+What is the output of each recursive call? the sum of the nth triangular number added to itself minus 1

 5.)
 String Splitter
 What is the input to the program?